Nadir Sarıbacak: Personal life

 Sarıbacak was born in Ankara.
-Before pursuing acting full-time, he worked as a teacher to satisfy family expectations, then resigned and enrolled at Akademi İstanbul to study acting, later completing the Advanced Acting Master Program at Bahçeşehir University in 2016.
+He received his bachelor's degree in Turkish Language Teaching from Çanakkale Onsekiz Mart University in 2000.
+Before pursuing acting full-time, he worked as a teacher to satisfy family expectations, then resigned and enrolled at Akademi İstanbul to study acting.
+He later completed the Advanced Acting Master Program at Bahçeşehir University in 2006.
 He relocated to New Jersey, where he continues to live and work.